tonymullen/ups-website/src/partials/f16cg/hw/hw12-final-project-description.html.md

 ## Overview

+This assignment is intended to give you an opportunity to exercise your creativity and explore graphics technologies independently.
+The project is weighted double an ordinary assignment towards your grade for the class.

 In this assignment you'll choose one of three possible project options: **Interactive 3D (Three.js) option**, **Ray tracer option**, or **VFX option**.
 These options are described in more detail below:

 * **Interactive 3D (Three.js) option** For this option, you will create an interactive 3D environment with Three.js.
 This may be a game, an architectural or other sort of walkthrough, a data visualization environment, or an interactive media artwork.
 There are no rules regarding what type of work it is, but there are some requirements.
 The project must have the following characteristics: